AIgen/QOOB/README.md

 std-deviation of the average = (variance(from table) / number of simulations)<sup>0.5</sup>.

-These are the values reported in Tables 2 and 3 in the parantheses.
+These are the values reported in the parantheses in Tables 2, 3, 7, and 8 in the paper.

 ### Parameters for `compareConformalMethods`
 1. `"protein"`: The dataset name.
 The following datasets are bundled - protein, blog, concrete, superconductor, news, kernel, protein2, electric, cycle, wineRed, wineWhite, airfoil.
 Additional datasets can be added.